-- Teaching and modelling one strategy at a time for recording information (Note: It takes learners approximately six to eight weeks to internalize a strategy and to apply it independently.) - Constructing student-generated criteria for What does a quality Slim Jim look like? - Focusing assessment on the accuracy and completeness of the information - Recording focused observations to determine which students need differentiation and scaffolding - Guiding self- and peer assessment, using a Met/Not-Yet-Met strategy - Observing students' choices of strategies for recording information - Orally guiding/facilitating reflection, using a Y-chart or journals
+- Teaching and modelling one strategy at a time for recording information (Note: It takes learners approximately six to eight weeks to internalize a strategy and to apply it independently.) - Constructing student-generated criteria for What does a quality Slim Jim look like? - Recording focused observations to determine which students need differentiation and scaffolding - Guiding self- and peer assessment, using a Met/Not-Yet-Met strategy - Observing students' choices of strategies for recording information - Orally guiding/facilitating reflection, using a Y-chart or journals